 StartBONUS – Willow at Home – Core & Pelvic Floor Online Yoga Class for Pregnancy & Beyond (37:10)

 StartModule 2 Summary & Recommended Action Tasks (2:44)

 "This program has influenced the way that I approach the pelvic floor discomfort I have experienced in my pregnancy.
 Now that I understand to a greater degree how my body is coping with pregnancy, I feel that I have tools to address these issues with hope.
 I learned that I can take back some control during pregnancy to stay informed and ask for help regarding any issues that arise.
 I feel encouraged to practice pelvic floor exercises that will ultimately help me prepare for birth.
 I'm also so thankful for the postpartum content Anita provided!"

 - Marilee F, 33 weeks pregnant, 1st time mom

 "I know that you can never be too prepared for birth.
 The information in the Bump to Birth course including various breath techniques and labour and birth positions are invaluable in my future birth.
 I absolutely feel more prepared!"

-- Haley C, 24 weeks pregnant, fourth pregnancy
+- Hayley C, 24 weeks pregnant, fourth pregnancy

 "I really enjoyed the Bump to Birth program and found all the information on labour, birth positions, how to do perineal massage and preparing the pelvic floor for delivery really useful.
 I've struggled with pelvic girdle pain and found the exercises made such a difference!
 After seeing a pelvic health physiotherapist in person - it turns out I need to focus on relaxing my pelvic floor rather than strengthening it - something I would not have known if Anita hadn't encouraged this.
 I'm now using all the pelvic floor relaxation suggestions from Anita to better prepare for labour."